RaymondWHZ/photo-gallery/README.md

 ## Prerequisites

 This app uses [Notion](https://notion.so) as a CMS.
-You will need to create a Notion account and create a page with a database with the following properties:
+You will need to create a Notion account and create a page with a database called `db: works` with the following properties:

 - `id` (unique id)
 - `status` (single-select with option `hidden`)